Welcome to today's edition of the Rush 24-7 podcast.

 And I think that she now has come to grips with the fact that that's part and parcel of the process.

-And I think what one of the things that she enjoys is just rubbing it right back in her face.
+And I think one of the things that she enjoys is just rubbing it right back in her face.

-She knows that they are trying to intimidate her into silence, not running, perhaps, being quiet or shutting up.
+She knows that they are trying to intimidate her into silence, not running perhaps, being quiet or shutting up.

 Here comes the bus tour.

-I think she's mastering what the things that she's going to have to master if she indeed decides at some point to run.
+I think she's mastering the things that she's going to have to master if she indeed decides at some point to run.

-Brian, I got a question, uh broadcast engineer.
+Brian, I got a question, broadcast engineer.

 Oh, oh.

-Well, but Joe works for us, not Fox.
+Joe works for us, not Fox.

 Never mind.